bmaunde/guidelines/erp-magento-integration-guide.md

     "data": [<actual data>]

-Below is an illustration of
+Below is an illustration of the full request body.

 ## Response Body Formatting
 For realtime inbound requests that require a response, the response just needs to be the resultant data structure in JSON format as that is the only currectly supported format.